Dominican641/Interstellar-App/README.md

 <h1 align="center">Interstellar</h1>

-Static files/assets used to spin up an Ultraviolet website on vercel.app.
+Static files/assets used to spin up an Interstellar website on vercel.app.

-### Guide
-fork this, go on vercel, then start a project with this, then go to build and output settings, then change the output directory to public
 ### Bare server

 You will need to point your Bare server to an external one/a different directory (if you're using reverse proxy software).